get-convex/convex-helpers/packages/convex-helpers/README.md

   }
 });

+// 3.
+After the mutation, send the new user info to Clerk.
 // Even if a user is modified multiple times in a single mutation,
 // `internal.users.updateClerkUser` runs once.
 const scheduled: Record<Id<"users">, Id<"_scheduled_functions">> = {};